ikolomiets/protokol/README.md

 ### STRING

 **Protokol**'s `STRING` type serializes `String` property as `ByteArray` assuming UTF-8 encoding.
-Because of this `String` and `ByteArray` share same encoding and limits.
+Because of this `String` and `ByteArray` share the same encoding and limits.
 Specifically, maximum size of `String` (in bytes) as imposed by Variable Length Encoding is 1Gb.

 The example below shows how to bind `str: String` property as **Protokol**'s `STRING` with optional validation block: